scier/MetalSplatter/README.md

 * SampleApp, a mini app to demonstrate how to use the above (based on Apple template code) -- don't expect much, it's intentionally minimal, just an illustration
 * SampleBoxRenderer, a drop-in replacement for MetalSplatter for debugging integration, which just renders the cube from Apple Metal template

-## Minimal early version

-There are a lot of optimizations missing here, it's still very much a work in progress, but I'm putting this out there in case there are any brave curious souls that want to tinker with it.

-### TODO / general shortcomings
+### TODO

-* Spherical harmonics
+* Support spherical harmonics
-* Chunking up into multiple buffers for scalability past ~4m splats
 * API documentation
 * Export in PLYIO, to help support editors
 * Import/export .splat
-* Sorting on GPU.
-Sorting is currently done on the CPU asynchronously at a lower framerate (~10 fps), which increases how often you'll see pops especially when the viewpoint changes quickly
+* Explore possibilities for further performance optimizations.
+Mesh shaders?
+OIT?
+Who knows?

 ## Documentation

-You're right, the documentation is entirely missing.
-I mean, it's kinda embarrasing.
-Still, this was for fun and I'm gonna get to it eventually, after some of the higher-priority TODO items above.
+You're right, the documentation is entirely missing; it's a major TODO list item.
 In the meantime, feel free to try out the sample app -- just, like I said, don't expect much.

 1. Get yourself a gaussian splat PLY file.
    a.
 Maybe download the [scene data from the original paper](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/) or [Polycam's gallery](https://poly.cam/tools/gaussian-splatting)